tutulbuet/dynatrace/README.md

 ## Deploy Dynatrace

 login to dynatrace trial account.
+- go to "Deploy Dynatrace" (the green button at the top right corner)
+- go to Start Installation
+- Select Kubernetes
-Go to "Deploy Dynatrace" - the green button at the top right corner > Start Installation > Select Kubernetes > Fill out the form with name and generate the tokens.
+- Fill out the form with name and generate the tokens.

 Note: Once the form is filled, the custom resource file named dynakube.yaml will be generated which I downloaded in my local machine and subsequently copied it in the EC2 for later use.
 This file is useful as it automatically populated the tokens and also updated the apiURL with my unique dynatrace ID jyi05749.